abpframework/abp/docs/en/Text-Templating.md

 When one template is registered, it is easy to render and get the result with `ITemplateRenderer` service.

-`ITemplateRenderer` service has one method that named `RenderAsync` and to render your content and it is requires some parametres.
+`ITemplateRenderer` service has one method that named `RenderAsync` and to render your content and it is requires some parameters.

 - `templateName` (_string_)
 - `model` (_object_)